beatthat/cmi5-assignable-unit-app-example/README.md

 * cmi5.js - this is a Assignable Unit client library developed by Rustici software.
 You will need to include this in your own AU
 * index.html - this is the full html code and js for the app-specific parts of this example

-## A very paired down version of the example
+## A very pared down version of the example

 ```html
 <html>